CV

 Research interests

-AI/ML for preclinical R&DOptimizing human trials with AI/MLTokenization & harmonization of data for AI/MLPrecision medicineMicrobiome scienceTransplant infectious diseaseAntimicrobial resistanceData visualizationDiversity & inclusion in data sciencePregnancy & early-childhood outcomes
+Biomedical AI strategyHuman-centered AI decision systemsOperational AI for clinical developmentAI for ScienceAI-enabled preclinical R&DEmpirical model evaluationProtein and RNA language modelsUncertainty-aware biological modelingOptimizing human trials with AI/MLTokenization & harmonization of data for AI/MLPrecision medicineMicrobiome scienceTransplant infectious diseaseAntimicrobial resistanceData visualizationDiversity & inclusion in data sciencePregnancy & early-childhood outcomes

 Outside work